danaildinev/ddcarousel/README.md

 `responsive` Responsive slider - overrides width given in css (boolean, default: false)

+`urlNav` Creates url navigation based navigation for slides (This automatically enables `itemPerPage`).
+To use this feature, you must add `data-id` and `data-title` on every slide you want to include in nativagion. (boolean, default: false)

 `touch` Toggle touch swiping (boolean, default: true)

 `touchMouse` Toggle mouse swiping (boolean, default: true)